Finding Articles in the Library

 Using Get It!

 Sometimes databases will contain links to electronic copies of full articles.
 These are known as "full text" articles.
-The library has created a system to help researchers connect to full text articles when searching online.
-This system is called Get It!
+Get It! is a system that helps researchers quickly connect to full text articles when searching online.